Math Skill is a Civil Right – The movie

 Abeles’ second film helped to answer a question posed by many who saw her first film: “What can we do to change things?”
 In a sense it picks up the story where Race to Nowhere left off, offering positive pictures of what’s possible in education.
 (Abeles also wrote a New York Times best-selling book, Beyond Measure: Rescuing an Overscheduled, Overtested, Underestimated Generation, that features examples of communities that have implemented positive changes in their homes and schools inspired by her films.)

 The film raises a lot of questions about America’s insane obsession with standardized testing, but it also presents evidence to give you hope things can change.
-With Race to Nowhere, California is sufficiently unique for others to convince themselves they did not face the same problems.
+With Race to Nowhere, California is sufficiently unique for other states to convince themselves they did not face the same problems.
 (But they did; California—essentially a nation state—tends to occupy an extremal position on the American spectrum in many regards, and the San Francisco Bay Area where Abeles and I live is a cauldron of competitive activity, but stress-induced teen depression and even suicides are by no means unique to the Golden State.)
 For Beyond Measure, Abeles cast a much broader net, with segments filmed in Washington State, Texas, New York, and Kentucky, as well as California.

 My reaction : America’s obsession with standardized testing, which exploded as a result of the 2001 “No Child Left Behind” Congressional Act, applies a production-line, quality-control system to ensure all the “products” come out of the pipeline with the same features.
 That system is great for ensuring that the products we buy all meet certain standards, of course, and it also worked in education at a societal level in the 19th and early 20th Centuries industrial age, when most people did routine, repetitive work.
 (Prior to the 1960s, “computer” referred to a person with a certain kind of job.)
 But in today’s world, and in particular in today’s America, it’s a disaster.
 To drive home that point, Abeles gives a fair amount of screen time to the late Sir Kenneth Robinson, one of the better known educators who eloquently (and often with helpful humor) kept ringing the alarm on a system that was killing an entire generation’s creativity.